nuhgooyin/Frontend-Web-Gallery/README.md

 ## Notes

 * Uses local storage to store posts, images, and comments.
-* Deployed using GitHub pages.
+* Deployed using GitHub Actions.